 Many courses are highly competitive with candidates having similar grades, so conveying your enthusiasm about the course you've applied for and setting yourself out from the crowd is key.
 We've put together some top tips and advice on how to make the most of personal statement.

 Here at UCLan, we’re offering a UCAS personal statement checking service, along with hints and tips to make sure your university application stands out from the crowd.
 So, whether you’ve just started your draft or have hit writer’s block, you can book a personal session with one of our experts.

-So take a look over our top tips below and download our 'Practical Guide to Writing Your Personal Statement' for everything that you need to know to make sure your personal statement is the best it can be!
+Download our 'Practical Guide to Writing Your Personal Statement' for everything you need to know to make sure your personal statement is the best it can be!

 It can be tempting to try and include everything you have ever done in your personal statement but it's key to keep your statement concise, natural and relevant to the course you are applying for.
 Don't include irrelevant facts and adopt the approach of always trying to explain how a point relates.
 If you find that it doesn't, leave it out.